awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/security-data-encryption.md

 ### Images<a name="security-images"></a>

  To train your model, Amazon Lookout for Vision makes a copy of your source training and test images\.
-The copied images are encrypted at rest in Amazon Simple Storage Service \(S3\) using server\-side encryption with an AWS owned Customer master key \(CMK\) or a CMK that you provide\.
+The copied images are encrypted at rest in Amazon Simple Storage Service \(S3\) using server\-side encryption with an AWS owned key or a key that you provide\.
 The keys are stored using AWS Key Management Service \(SSE\-KMS\)\.
 Your source images are unaffected\.
 For more information, see [Training your model](model-train.md)\.

 ### Amazon Lookout for Vision models<a name="security-models"></a>

-By default, trained models and manifest files are encrypted in Amazon S3 using server\-side encryption with CMKs stored in AWS Key Management Service \(SSE\-KMS\)\.
-Lookout for Vision uses an AWS owned CMK\.
+By default, trained models and manifest files are encrypted in Amazon S3 using server\-side encryption with KMS keys stored in AWS Key Management Service \(SSE\-KMS\)\.
+Lookout for Vision uses an AWS owned key\.
 For more information, see [ Protecting Data Using Server\-Side Encryption](https://docs.aws.amazon.com/AmazonS3/latest/dev/serv-side-encryption.html)\.
 Training results are written to the bucket specified in the `output_bucket` input parameter to `CreateModel`\.
 The training results are encrypted using the configured encryption settings for the bucket \(`output_bucket`\)\.

 ### Amazon Lookout for Vision console bucket<a name="security-console"></a>